Police say multiple people shot at Minnesota clinic; 1 detained

-BUFFALO, Minnesota -- Someone was taken into custody Tuesday following a shooting at a Minnesota clinic in which multiple people were shot, police said.
+BUFFALO, Minnesota -- Multiple people were shot at a Minnesota health clinic on Tuesday and someone was taken into custody afterward, police said.

-The shooting happened Tuesday at the Allina clinic in Buffalo, a city of about 15,000 people roughly 40 miles (64 kilometers) northwest of Minneapolis, Kelly Prestidge, an office manager for the Buffalo Police Department, told The Associated Press.
+The shooting happened at an Allina clinic in Buffalo, a city of about 15,000 people roughly 40 miles (64 kilometers) northwest of Minneapolis, Kelly Prestidge, an office manager for the Buffalo Police Department, told The Associated Press.

 Prestidge said one person was taken into custody, but that she didn't know if it was the shooter.
 She also said she didn't have further information on the attack, including how many people were shot or if anyone was killed.

-Buffalo Police Chief Pat Budke told TV station KSTP that the shooting happened inside the Allina Clinic Crossroads campus.
-He said the situation was contained as of 11:42 a.m. and that there was no further threat to the public's safety.
+Police Chief Pat Budke told TV station KSTP that the shooting happened inside the Allina Clinic Crossroads campus.
+He said the situation was contained shortly before noon and that there was no further threat to the public's safety.

+FBI spokesman Kevin Smith said the agency's bomb technicians were on their way to the scene, but he could not confirm media reports about a possible bomb or explosion at the clinic.

+Members of the Bureau of Alcohol, Tobacco and Firearms' enforcement group and special agents from the state's Bureau of Criminal Apprehension were also headed to the scene, spokespeople for the agencies said.

 The Midwest Medical Examiners Office, which handles cases in Wright County, had no comment on whether it had sent anyone to the scene.